pymor/pymor/docs/source/technical_overview.rst

     combinations of vectors can be formed using the |lincomb| method.
 Moreover, various norms can be computed.
 If selected |dofs| of the vectors need to be extracted for :mod:`empirical interpolation <pymor.algorithms.ei>`, a
-    |DOFVectorArray| can be used.
+    |DOFVectorArray| is required.
 To act on subsets of vectors of an array,
     arrays can be |indexed| with an integer, a list of integers or a slice, in each case returning a new |VectorArray| which acts as a modifiable view onto the respective vectors in the original array.
 As a convenience, many of